guoyanghg/Finger-Vein-Platform/README.md

 2.1 Algorithm Execution

-You can use all the algorithm in Algorithm Execution Module, and additionally Database Processing Module provides a PBBM (Personalized Best Bit Map) algorithm.
-Click on "Database Processing" button and the corresponding interface will appear.
-Fill in the parameters according to the instructions to complete the algorithm execution on the database.
-At the end of the execution, you can get FAR, FRR, ROC (Receiver Operating Characteristic) curves and EER.
+You can use all the algorithm in [Algorithm Execution Module](#Algorithm Execution Module), and additionally Database Processing Module provides a PBBM (Personalized Best Bit Map) algorithm.
+Please click on `Database Processing` button, and then corresponding interface will appear.
+Fill in the parameters according to the instructions to complete the execution.
+At the end of this, you can get FAR, FRR, ROC (Receiver Operating Characteristic) curves and EER.

 2.2 Batch Processing of the Raw Data

-This provides batch processing of the original database.
-Clicking on the "Batch Cut" button will pop up the corresponding interactive interface.
+This provides batch processing of the raw database.
+You can click on the `Batch Cutting` button to find the corresponding interactive interface.

 ### Interface Auxiliary Module